 Did you make this craft?
 We think immitation is the best form of flattery, and we would be flattered if you come by and post a picture of YOUR sign on our facebook wall!!

-Emily lives in Northern California with her husband and three sons, and they love spending time at local parks and family attractions.
+Emily lives in Idaho with her husband and three sons, and they love spending time at local parks and family attractions.
 She was previously a nanny for ten years, and has seen it all when it comes to kids.
-Emily loves giving other mom's advice and ideas to help make motherhood just a little easier, and in her spare time she loves working with her hands: sewing, scrapbooking and making all sorts of fun things for her boys and crafts to decorate her home with.
+Emily loves giving other mom's advice and ideas to help make motherhood just a little easier, and in her spare time she is a professional photographer and loves working with her hands: sewing and making all sorts of fun things for her boys and crafts to decorate her home with.
 She loves to laugh, cook, find a great bargain, and share great recipes and deals!